Pro

 • Low CTR with high impressions often signals a title/description optimization opportunity on published posts.

-• Add queries that overlap with your keywords and use cases for unified Monitor + GSC tracking.
+• Compare high-impression GSC queries with your company prompts for unified Monitor + GSC tracking.

 • If no properties appear, double-check the service account email and that the property URL matches your company domain.